Tour starts on every single SATURDAY between March 24 and October 20.

 Day 7.
 Lisbon - Caceres - Seville (575 km ~ 357 miles)

-After a break you will take the highway towards Andalusia with a first overnight stop in Seville.
+After a break, you will take the highway towards Andalusia, with your first overnight stop in Seville.
 Dinner and accommodation.

 Day 8.
 Seville